blackat/blackat.github.io/_posts/2020-01-12-angular-compiler-introduction.md

 }
 ```

-## Angular Ivy compilation model
+### Angular Ivy compilation model

-An Angular component has some useful information declared in the decorator like the `selector`, these information are really important to use the component elsewhere and static type check the code.
+An Angular component has some useful information declared in the decorator like the `selector`.
+These information are really important to use the component elsewhere and static type check the code.

-The Angular Ivy compiler has been improved to not waste this information and enrich the definition file public interface.
-For instance, the following Angular component
+The Angular Ivy compiler has been improved to not waste this information and to enrich the definition file public interface.
+For instance, the following Angular component:

 ```javascript
 @Component({